jestjs/jest/docs/CLI.md

 ### `--changedFilesWithAncestor`

-When used together with `--onlyChanged` or `--watch`, it runs tests related to the current changes and the changes made in the last commit.
+Runs tests related to the current changes and the changes made in the last commit.
+Behaves similarly to `--onlyChanged`.

 ### `--ci`